 Did you know you can make your own makeup setting spray for a fraction of the cost of the most popular brands AND it works!
 Best of all, you can personalize it for your own preferences.
-Today I am going to show you the simple steps for this diy makeup setting spray.
+Today I am going to show you the simple steps for this diy setting spray.

-I am a lover of the Urban Decay's version of setting spray and used it often.
+I am a lover of the Urban Decay's version of makeup setting spray and use it often.
 When I'm heading to an event, or for a day with little room for breaks, OR spending time outside in the summer at an event, I find that makeup setting spray is almost essential.

-My homemade version is far less expensive than the big brand's, makes a larger amount, and contains my favorite...rose water.
+My homemade setting spray is far less expensive than the big brand's, makes a larger amount, and contains my favorite...rose water.
 It's easy to make with ingredients found at your local health food store or I've included the shopping links to Amazon (where I grab all of my ingredients).
 Although I have to buy a bottle of rose water for every recipe, the glycerin and witch hazel last me through several recipes.

-Cost Per Recipe: $12.00 (after purchasing bottle) for 4 ounces
+Cost Per Setting Spray Recipe: $12.00 (after purchasing bottle) for 4 ounces

 Cost for the big brand's version: $24.68 for 1 ounce. $98.71 for 4 ounces.

-DIY SETTING SPRAY FOR MAKEUP INGREDIENTS:
+MAKEUP SETTING SPRAY INGREDIENTS: